kexiZeroing/kexiZeroing.github.io/src/blog/learn-the-new-frontend-build-tool-vite.md

 > The `import.meta` meta-property exposes context-specific metadata to a JavaScript module.
 It contains information about the module, such as the module's URL. `import.meta` is available in JavaScript modules; using it outside of a module is a syntax error.
 >
 > `import.meta.glob` to import multiple modules from the file system is a Vite-only feature and is not a web or ES standard.
+It is a way to import many files at once using glob patterns to find matching file paths.

 ```js
 import fs from "node:fs/promises";